khanyezi/Business-plan/Khanyezi.md

 We believe that the current student loan system is South Africa excludes many students with potential, as they often require a guarantor to co-sign their student loan.
 We will create a risk model which will project the likelihood of the student becoming employed once graduated and their income, this will allow us a place an informal credit rating on each student.
 This will be done using curated student data and to train a logistic regresion model for the likelihood of employment, and a linear regression for the income prediction.
 We believe that these models allow for simplicity, and transparency in our decision-making.

-Once the model has selected students to whom we will award funding, we will raise the funds using a special purpose vehicle (SPV), to target investors of varying risk apetites.The overall credit rating of the pool will be determined by the overall credit rating of the students in the SPV.
+Once the model has selected students to whom we will award funding, we will raise the funds using a special purpose vehicle (SPV), to target investors of varying risk apetites.
+The overall credit rating of the pool will be determined by the overall credit rating of the students in the SPV.
+By aggregating many loans together, the overall funds become more predictable, which will yield a more attractive risk-adjusted return on investment.

 We will tokenize the SPV to allow for easy trading between investors of the tokens.
 Investing in Khanyezi will allow investors to make a social impact, as well as diversify their portfolio.
 The SPV will be divided into three tranches:
 * Senior tranche - lowest risk and lowest return for the investor